 Each application requiring further review is evaluated individually.
 The purpose of the background check is to determine the current fitness of the applicant to receive a license.

 It is important that any additional information requested by the Agency relating to employment and references be submitted in a timely manner.
 Positive information concerning the applicant’s employment or business activity since the issues in question may prove crucial in making the determination whether or not a license should be granted.

 Some individuals may be denied licensure.
 The law does not list specific criminal offenses or other circumstances, which would prevent a person from receiving a license.
-However, failure to disclose criminal, civil and administrative proceedings is grounds for denial of a license.
+However, failure to disclose any criminal, civil, or administrative proceeding is grounds for denial of a license.

-Agency staff cannot tell you if your specific circumstances would prohibit you from obtaining a license without you completing the background check application process first.
+Agency staff cannot tell you if specific things from your past would prohibit you from obtaining a license.
+You must complete the background check process, including the license application and fingerprints, for the Agency to make a determination.
 If you have further questions about the background check process, call the Licensing Division at (503) 378-4170.